TITLE Clothing/Soft Goods Specialist

 MAJOR ADMINISTRATOR Director, Bookstore

-The Customer Service Specialist fulfills telephone and online catalog orders, handles returns and exchanges, packs and ships orders, performs inventory control, and provides good customer service.
-The Customer Service Specialist assists with merchandising and customer service in Clothing and Soft Goods and serves as Customer Service Manager daily during his/her absence.
+The Clothing/Soft Goods Specialist fulfills telephone and online catalog orders, handles returns and exchanges, packs and ships orders, performs inventory control, handles special orders, and provides good customer service.
+The Clothing/Soft Goods Specialist assists with merchandising and customer service in Clothing/Soft Goods department, processes clothing and soft goods invoices, resolves discrepancies, and uses the procurement card to pay invoices.
+The Clothing/Soft Goods Specialist serves as the Customer Service Manager daily during his or her absence.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Skills Effective interpersonal, oral, and written communication skills are required.
+Skills: Effective interpersonal, oral, and written communication skills are required.
 Organizational ability is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Experience in supervising student workers is preferred.

 ESSENTIAL DUTIES AND RESPONSIBILITIES